 Growing up as a kid, you never really think about how the things around you can affect your livelihood.
 Some people, but not many are fortunate enough to be able to live in an environment that could be a positive towards they life.
 It’s not the kids fault that they live in public housing or section 8, its simply how it is for kids that are less resourceful because their parents experience the same thing.
 This limits kid’s growth intellectually, cognitively, and developing literacy to further their education.
 Therefore, kids that live in public housing tend to not do as well as their peers that are already advance in reading due to their resources.

 Research shows that, often 80% of kids that are living in poverty enter kindergarten start out so far behind academically, thus are unable to read proficiently by the time they leave third grade.
 Why are kids in poverty tend to be academically behind?
 What can be implemented within these communities that could challenge these kids at an earlier age?
 Consequently, kids that are in poverty have different circumstances than a kid that are more well off.
 For example, a child that lives in the projects don’t have the resources that can advance them academically like a child that is rich.
 Children that are rich have more access to things such as tutors, Wi-Fi, and better schools.
 With resources, such as the things, that are stated is what needs to be accommodated in other communities that are behind.
+Consider rewording this!

 In addition, children that are in poverty also have attendance rates that are remarkably high.
 Most kids that are often absence from school could be missing an important part of his or her literacy development instead, of cutting them short of their chances of getting ahead.
 In a sense, a child that is absence from school isn’t particularly the child fault more so of the parents.
 Ironically the U.S. Department of Education launched the “Every Student, Every Day” cross-sector initiative to cut out chronic absences in Americas schools.